Declarative programming: Logic programming

+Logic programming languages are characterized by a mostly declarative programming style.
+In logic programming, programs consist of sentences expressed in logical form, and computation uses those sentences to solve problems, which are also expressed in logical form.

 Logic programming languages, such as Prolog, Datalog and answer set programming, compute by proving that a goal is a logical consequence of the program, or by showing that the goal is true in a model defined by the program.
 Prolog computes by reducing goals to subgoals, top-down using backward reasoning, whereas most Datalog systems compute bottom-up using forward reasoning.
 Answer set programs typically use SAT solvers to generate a model of the program.

 Modeling

 Models, or mathematical representations, of physical systems may be implemented in computer code that is declarative.
 The code contains a number of equations, not imperative assignments, that describe ("declare") the behavioral relationships.
 When a model is expressed in this formalism, a computer is able to perform algebraic manipulations to best formulate the solution algorithm.
 The mathematical causality is typically imposed at the boundaries of the physical system, while the behavioral description of the system itself is declarative or acausal.
 Declarative modeling languages and environments include Analytica, Modelica and Simile.